 Here are some additional terms that are related to “Jobcenter”:

-• Hartz IV: The former name for the financial assistance provided to long-term unemployed individuals, now replaced by “Bürgergeld”[5].
+- Hartz IVALG II, short for "Arbeitslosengeld II" and also known as Hartz IV, is a form of welfare assistance in Germany....: The former name for the financial assistance provided to long-term unemployed individuals, now replaced by “Bürgergeld”[5].

 The Jobcenter is an essential institution for maintaining social security and employment opportunities in Germany, offering a wide range of services to support individuals in their professional and personal development.